maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 ```

 - A `String` is made of 3 parts
-  - A *pointer* to the memory that holds the contents of the string
+  - A *pointer* to the Heap memory that holds the contents of the string
   - A *length*
   - A *capacity*
-- **This group of data is what is stored on the Stack**
+- **This group of data is what is stored on the Stack under the variable**
   - The actual contents of the string is held in the Heap
   - The *pointer* points to the address of the contents in the Heap

 <img src="./img/String-In-Memory.png" width="30%" />

-- **Length** - How much memory in bytes the contents of the `String` are currently using
+- **Length** - How much memory in bytes the contents of the `String` are *currently* using
 - **Capacity** - Total amount of memory in bytes that the `String` has received from the *Allocator*
-- Reassigning the `String` to another variables copies the *pointer*, *length*, and *capacity* to the Stack
+- **Reassigning the `String` to another variable only copies the *pointer*, *length*, and *capacity* to the Stack**
-  - The Heap data is not copied
+  - The Heap data itself is not copied
-  - Else, the operation would be very expensive, especially if the Heap data is large
+  - Else, the operation would be very expensive, especially when the Heap data is large
 - **When a variable goes out of scope, Rust automatically calls the `drop()` function**
   - Cleans up the Heap memory for that variable

 <img src="./img/String-Variable-Alias.png" width="30%" />

-- **What happen when multiple variables point to the same value in Memory? (`s1` and `s2`)?**
+- **What happen when multiple variables point to the same value in Memory (`s1` and `s2`)?**
-  - When `s2` and `s1` go out of scope, they will both try to free the same memory
+  - When `s2` and `s1` go out of scope, they will both try to free the same pointed memory
   - **This is known as a *double-free* error**
   - **Freeing memory twice can lead to memory corruption**
   - It can potentially lead to security vulnerabilities
 - **To ensure memory safety, after the line `let s2 = s1;`, Rust considers `s1` as no longer valid**
   - Rust does not need to free anything when `s1` goes out of scope
   - **Using `s1` after `let s2 = s1;` will result in an error**
-  - Rust prevents from using the invalidated reference
+  - Rust prevents using the invalidated reference

 ```rs
 // Example of Variables and Data Interacting with *Move*